Do you want a cookie?

 Once you have found varieties that you like and want to bring to the people, you can propagate them yourself and collect seeds.
 However, this is not that easy and requires specialist knowledge.
 You can learn more about this topic privately.
 There are, for example, lectures or workshops by other enthusiastic variety keepers.

-Drawing attention to biodiversity
+Drawing Attention to Biodiversity

-In order to draw the attention of as many people as possible back to old varieties, there needs to be education.
+In order to draw the attention of as many people as possible back to heirloom varieties, there needs to be education.
 To do this, we need to share what these varieties mean to us and what is so special about them.
 Tell your friends and acquaintances about them.
 The more people who become enthusiastic about old varieties, the better!

 To make seeds accessible to as many people as possible, you can organize seed swaps.
 This allows you to exchange ideas and draw attention to old varieties.
 This can create a community in which you can fight together for the preservation of old, traditional varieties.
-To find out whether there is already a seed exchange in your area, you can find a calendar of dates for seed exchanges at VEN.

 Get-together in the garden